-What the the world’s most popular drink? (after water) Let’s take a look at the legend of tea and how it came to be!
+What is the world’s most popular drink? (after water) Let’s take a look at the legend of tea and how it came to be!

 If you guessed tea, you’d win!

 With this fact in mind, it follows that tea is one of the oldest beverages known to man!
 Its beginnings date to prehistory, a time shrouded in legend and myth.
 The legend of tea!

 ORIGINS OF TEA OR HOW TEA CAME TO BE

 Tea’s origins began in China, specifically the Yunnan region (see my professionally drawn blue arrow on the map) Click on the map to enlarge!)

 This area is long considered the source of indigenous tea bushes.
 Along Yunnan’s southern edge, its borders with Myanmar and Laos meet easily on paper, however it’s a rugged mountainous area of forested jungles that— in reality—is difficult to separate.

 Anthropologists now know that tea trees existed (and still exist today) in enormous swaths of remote forested land that straddled the border areas of those countries.
 Back then, there were no country borders.
 Hence the debate you may see about tea’s origins!

 They also speculate that prehistoric humans (homo erectus) discovered indigenous tea trees.